csc-training/geocomputing_course/materials/account_project.md

 :::{admonition} Course project
 :class: hint

-You can now also create yourself a `course project`` for e.g. Masters thesis, courses or other short usages.
+You can now also create so called `course project` for use in education.

 Note:
 * Course projects are valid for maximum 6 months
 * Projects cannot be extended
 * Project data will be deleted when the project has ended

 [CSC Docs: Course project](https://docs.csc.fi/accounts/how-to-create-new-project/#how-to-create-a-course-project)
 :::

 ## Managing resources